Intersubjectivity and value reproducibility of outcomes of quantum measurements: Introduction -- Conventional view

-\ssection{Introduction---Conventional view} The theorems due to Kochen-Specker \cite{KS67} and Bell \cite{Bel64} are often considered to defy the correlation between the measurement outcome and the {\em pre-}measurement value of the measured observable.
+The theorems due to Kochen-Specker \cite{KS67} and Bell \cite{Bel64}, enforced by the recent loophole-free experimental tests \cite{Hen15,Giu15,Sha15}, are often considered to defy the correlation between the measurement outcome and the {\em pre-}measurement value of the measured observable.
 Accordingly, it is a standard view that the measurement outcome should only correlate to the {\em post}-measurement value of the measured observable, as Schr\"{o}dinger stated long ago: \begin{quote} The rejection of realism has logical consequences.
 In general, a variable has no definite value before I measure it; then measuring it does not mean ascertaining the value that it has.
 But then what does it mean? [$\ldots$ ] Now it is fairly clear; if reality does not determine the measured value, then at least the measured value must determine reality [$\ldots$ ] That is, the desired criterion can be merely this: repetition of the measurement must give the same result. \cite[p.~329]{Sch35E} \end{quote}

-The {\em repeatability hypothesis} mentioned above is formulated as one of the basic axioms of quantum mechanics by von Neumann: \begin{quote} If [a] physical quantity is measured twice in succession in a system, then we get the same value each time. \cite[p.~335]{vN32E} \end{quote} It is well known that this hypothesis is equivalent to the {\em collapsing hypothesis} formulated by Dirac: \begin{quote} A measurement always causes the system to jump into an eigenstate of the observable that is being measured, the eigenvalue this eigenstate belongs to being equal to the result of the measurement. \cite[p.~36]{Dir58} \end{quote} The repeatability hypothesis and the collapsing hypothesis formulated as above have been broadly accepted as long as measurements of observables are concerned since the inception of quantum mechanics.
+The {\em repeatability hypothesis} mentioned above is formulated as one of the basic axioms of quantum mechanics by von Neumann: \begin{quote} If [a] physical quantity is measured twice in succession in a system, then we get the same value each time. \cite[p.~335]{vN32E} \end{quote} It is well known that this hypothesis is equivalent to the {\em collapsing hypothesis} formulated by Dirac: \begin{quote} A measurement always causes the system to jump into an eigenstate of the observable that is being measured, the eigenvalue this eigenstate belongs to being equal to the result of the measurement. \cite[p.~36]{Dir58} \end{quote}

+The repeatability hypothesis and the collapsing hypothesis formulated as above had been broadly accepted since the inception of quantum mechanics.
+However, they have been abandoned in the modern formulation treating all the physically realizable quantum measurements.
+In fact, Davies and Lewis \cite{DL70} proposed to abandon the repeatability hypothesis and introduced an ``operational approach'' leading to a more flexible approach to measurement theory based on a mathematical notion of an ``instrument''.
+Subsequently, Yuen \cite{Yue87} proposed the problem of mathematically characterizing all the possible quantum measurements claiming that the Davies--Lewis ``operational approach'' is too general.
+Interestingly, Yuen's problem had been already solved at that time by the present author \cite{84QC} showing that all the physically realizable quantum measurements are exactly characterized by ``completely positive instruments'', instruments state changes of which satisfy complete positivity, nowadays a broadly accepted notion often called as ``quantum instruments''.